majakudlicka/Graduate-Algorithms/Optimization-Max-Flow/mf-generalisation.md

  c'(e)= c(e) - d(e) (intution- we shift capacities by demand; 0 in new graph corresponds to demand in original graph)

- Problem: what is a balanced flow for G' is not necessarily a balanced flow for G
+ _Problem_: what is a balanced flow for G' is not necessarily a balanced flow for G

- Solution: Add edges from s' to each vertex with total demand into vertex and edges to t' with total demand out of vertex
+ _Solution_: Add edges from s' to each vertex with total demand into vertex and edges to t' with total demand out of vertex

  for v ∈ V, add s'-> v with c' = d(in)(v)
             add v-> t' with c'=d(out)(v)

-Problem: Now that s and t are internal vertices, we dont have any inflow into s or any outflow out of t so they are not balanced
+_Problem_: Now that s and t are internal vertices, we dont have any inflow into s or any outflow out of t so they are not balanced

-Solution: Add edge from s to t with infinite capacity
+_Solution_: Add edge from s to t with infinite capacity

 Say f' is saturating if size (f') = D (total demand in original network)

-Lemma: G if feasible flow if and only if G' has a saturating flow
+**Lemma**: G if feasible flow if and only if G' has a saturating flow

-Solution:
+_Solution_:

 - Find a feasible flow f for G; if one exists
 - Augment in residual graph G(f)

 Difference to max- flow problem: